By Sergio Goncalves

-Delayed by the COVID-19 pandemic, the auction of several spectrum lots was launched by ANACOM in January this year, despite legal challenges from major players who say the rules unfairly favoured new entrants.
+Delayed by the COVID-19 pandemic, the auction of several spectrum lots was eventually launched by ANACOM in January, despite legal challenges from major players who say the rules unfairly favour new entrants.

-ANACOM recently came under fire from Prime Minister Antonio Costa himself, who said the regulator had caused a “huge delay” to Portugal’s 5G progress.
+Prime Minister Antonio Costa has blamed ANACOM for causing a “huge delay” to Portugal’s 5G progress.

-Portugal and Lithuania are the only two EU countries that have not yet embarked on a commercial rollout of 5G technology.
+Portugal and Lithuania are the only two European Union countries that have not yet embarked on a commercial rollout of 5G technology, which will allow for everything from self-driving cars to remote surgery.